 A large area of overpaint disguising damage was also identified.
 In this case the varnish residue left under the overpaint assisted in protecting the original paint while the overpaint was mechanically removed.
 You can see here, with the overpaint removed, the repair was much larger than the damage.
 This damage was filled with paper pulp and inpainted with watercolour to match the gloss of the surface.

-Feature image detail: Ian Fairweather Head c.1955
+Featured image detail: Ian Fairweather Head c.1955